 - Assistant Moniteur (Coaching Assistant)

-At each level the Trainer must complete practical and written examinations for each weapon in which a certification is granted.
-There are many good instructors who have never taken a professional examination.
-However, there are no practice or title laws that provide the consumer assurance that an individual who advertises services as a fencing instructor is in fact competent and current in what he or she teaches.
-Individuals professionally certified by the United States Fencing Coaches Association, the Academie d’Armes Internationale and its other national member academies, the International Fencing Coaches Association or the Classical Academy of Arms have passed written examinations that demonstrate the breadth of their knowledge about modern fencing and practical examinations in front of a panel of experienced senior professionals that show their skill in teaching technique and tactics.
+Individuals professionally certified by the United States Fencing Coaches Association, the Academie d’Armes Internationale and its other national member academies, the International Fencing Coaches Association, or the Classical Academy of Arms have passed written examinations that demonstrate the breadth of their knowledge about fencing and practical examinations in front of a panel of experienced senior professionals that show their skill in teaching technique and tactics.
 We include our members’ certificates on this site so that you can be assured that you, or your child, will receive quality instruction from a trainer dedicated to doing that task to a professional standard.

 WALTER G. GREEN III